-Second, by this time an addiction has set in and it becomes extremely hard to quit.
+Second, by this time addiction has set in and it becomes extremely hard to quit.

-Alarmingly, benzodiazepines, including Xanax, are among the top 10 hardest drugs to kick, along with hardcore drugs like heroin, cocaine, and crystal meth.
+Alarmingly, benzodiazepines, including Xanax, are among the hardest drugs to kick, along with hardcore drugs like heroin, cocaine, and crystal meth.
 (11)

-Ironically, withdrawal symptoms that occur when quitting Xanax include anxiety and panic attacks, usually why it’s prescribed in the first place!
+Ironically, withdrawal symptoms that occur when quitting Xanax include anxiety and panic attacks — the very reasons it’s prescribed in the first place!